ARTICLES of CONSTITUTION (1960)

-(c) The Annual Subscription is due shall be due on the 1st January each year.
+(b) The Annual Subscription is due shall be due on the 1st January each year.

-(g) Temporary and Reciprocating Members are deemed not to be Members for the purpose of General Meetings and for the election of the Committee.
+(e) Corporate, Student, Junior, Overseas and Temporary and Reciprocating Members are deemed not to be Members for the purpose of General Meetings and for the election of the Committee.

-The number of Members required for a quorum is:
+Unless specifically mentioned otherwise in this constitution, the number of Members required for a quorum is: